Microchip factory to forge 'even closer' EU-Taiwan ties

 The German state aid still has to be approved by the European Commission.

-But EU industry commissioner Thierry Breton also said on Tuesday the chips factory would bring "stronger security of supply for Europe".
+But EU industry commissioner Thierry Breton also said on Tuesday the TSMC factory would bring "stronger security of supply for Europe".

-And the EU has launched a €43bn plan, the European Chips Act, designed to double production capacity by 2030.
+And the EU has launched a €43bn plan, the European Chips Act, designed to double domestic production capacity by 2030.

 The initiatives come after the Covid pandemic and Russia's invasion of Ukraine disrupted global supply chains, exposing EU vulnerability to overseas chip-makers.